syncfusion-content/maui-docs/MAUI/Scheduler/timeline-views.md

 ### Customize special time region appearance using DataTemplate

-You can customize the header appearance by using the `TimeRegionTemplate` property of `TimelineView` in the `SfScheduler.`
+You can customize the time region appearance by using the `TimeRegionTemplate` property of `TimelineView` in the `SfScheduler.`

 {% tabs %}
 {% highlight xaml %}